Germany 1960 AD

 In 1848, taking their cue from the revolution in Paris that year, a wave of revolutionary uprisings swept through the German states, demanding constitutional government and the unification of Germany.
 This achieved very little, and the conservative government of the princes had all won back control the next year (1849).

-In the years after 1849, the rise of Prussia to a position of leadership within Germany, under the brilliant statesmanship of its chancellor, Otto von Bismarck, led inexorably to the Franco-Prussian War of 1870.
+In the years after 1849, the rise of Prussia to a position of leadership within Germany, under the brilliant statesmanship of its chancellor, Otto von Bismark, led inexorably to the Franco-Prussian War of 1870.
 The French army was crushed at the battle of Sedan and, following its victory, Prussia announced the creation of the German Empire.

 The German Empire is a federal system in which the constituent states retain much of their power, but are under the overall suzerainty of the king of Prussia, who now has the title “Kaiser” (“Caesar”, or “Emperor”).
 An Imperial parliament, the Reichstag, has been established, but it has comparatively little power compared to that of the Kaiser and his ministers.